-The harmonized VVC specification text from VET-Q0287, JVET-Q0487 [1] and JVET-Q0134 is included as a separate document.
+The harmonized VVC specification text from JVET-Q0287, JVET-Q0335, JVET-Q0487 [1] and JVET-Q0134 is included as a separate document.
 JVET-Q0487 provides draft bug fix on reference picture scaling detection, which is critical to determine whether a reference picture requires scaling.

 References